stroiman/go-dom/README.md

 - `XMLHttpRequest` - work is underway.
 - `XPathEvaluator` - I have that in a branch using a polyfill.
 BUT the necessary DOM methods lack implementation.
+- `setTimeout`, `setInterval`, and friends.
+  - This did surprise me a bit that it's not part of v8.
+But they're not part of ECMAScript specification (surprise to me).
+Fortunately Go has excellent concurrency and synchronization mechanisms.
+  - I'm not sure if they are actually necessary for this case, but they represent an uncertainty I need to cover quickly.

 Following the simple case, the plan is to have more complex cases, e.g. form handling with redirection.